Vedant63/Credit-Card-Fraud-Detection/README.md

 - NumPy
 - Scikit-Learn
 - Matplotlib
--

 ## Dataset
-The dataset used is the **Credit Card Fraud Detection** dataset, which contains anonymized transaction details with class labels indicating fraud (1) or non-fraud (0).
+The dataset used is the **Credit Card Fraud Detection** dataset, which contains anonymized transaction details with class labels indicating fraud (1) or non-fraud (0).The dataset is taken from the Kaggle website and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.
+Since the dataset is highly imbalanced, so it needs to be handled before model building.

 ## Installation
 1. Clone the repository: